 arrival of the first aviators and aircraft from the Aviation Camp at Greenbury Point,

 Annapolis.
-Headquarters for the command shifted from the shipboard to shore on 16
+Headquarters for the command shifted from aboard ship to shore on 16

 November 1914 and it was designated Naval Aeronautic Station.
 Redesignated as NAS on

 17 December 1917 it is the oldest continuously active air station in the Navy.

 Royal Naval Air Station from which some US Navy pilots made patrol flights in a

 training status in early 1918.

 Porto Corsini, Italy

 Seaplane patrol station commissioned as NAS on 24 July 1918.